Z-marG/ZmarG-TUI-text-editor/README.md

 if no argument is passed the program will ask for a file name.

 # Issues
-- honestly there are too many to count
+- Too many to count 🔥
-- but there are none major spotted for now
+- Maybe adding real time input processing next time 🔥